Get exclusive member benefits & effect social change. Join Today

 The signs of increased ICP include:

-Increased ICP in infants can be the result of child abuse, especially shaken baby syndrome, a condition in which a small child has been roughly handled to the point of brain injury.
-If you have reason to suspect that a child is the victim of abuse, you can anonymously call the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453).
+Increased ICP in infants can be the result of injury, such as falling off a bed, or it can be a sign of child abuse known as shaken baby syndrome, a condition in which a small child has been roughly handled to the point of brain injury.
+If you have reason to suspect that a child is the victim of abuse, you can anonymously call the National Child Abuse Hotline at 800-4-A-CHILD (800-422-4453).

-Symptoms of increased ICP in infants include those for adults, as well as some additional signs unique to babies less than 12 months old.
+Symptoms of increased ICP in infants include those for adults, as well as some additional signs unique to babies under 12 months old.
 Because the bony plates that form the skull are softer in babies than in older children and adults, they may spread apart in an infant with increased ICP.
 This is called separated sutures of the skull.
-Increased ICP can also cause the fontanel (the soft spot on the top of a baby’s head) to bulge outward.
+Increased ICP can also cause the fontanel, the soft spot on the top of a baby’s head, to bulge outward.

 A blow to the head is the most common cause of increased ICP.
 Other possible causes of increased ICP include: